 - try to avoid crowded places

-- travel by car, when possible.
+- and travel by car, when possible.
 You can get great deals with car rentals right now

-- avoid public transportation in cities, and use uber (when available) or taxi.
+- avoid public transportation in cities, and use uber (when available) or taxis.

 - avoid hostels, and rent a private hotel room or apartment where you can avoid contact with strangers as much as you can.

 - avoid partying (it seems obvious but it seems that in some places it is not, such as Tulum)

 travel insurancethat covers everything.
 Mexico’s medical assistance can be really expensive.
 I have Mexican insurance because I am a resident in Mexico so regular travel insurancewouldn’t cover me, but when I travel I use Safety Wings which I find the best one with the widest coverage.
 You can also read my article on how it’s important to have travel insurance when you travel.